Harcourt (publisher): Harcourt Brace Jovanovich

 In 1970, the company was known as Harcourt Brace Jovanovich (HBJ), with William Jovanovich as chairman.
 That same year, the company acquired The Psychological Corporation.
 Under Jovanovich's leadership, the company diversified into non-publishing businesses such as insurance and business consulting.
 It also bought several theme parks—including SeaWorld, which it acquired in 1976 for $46 million.

 Harcourt also published mass-market paperback books with Pyramid Books, which it bought out in 1974 and renamed Jove Books.
 It sold this section to the Putnam Berkley Group in 1979.

 In 1985, HBJ merged in a stock trade with Cypress Gardens.
 Jim Monaghan sold Circus World for stock to Harcourt Brace Jovanovich on Tuesday, May 10, 1986, at 3:50 a.m.
-HBJ had a new idea for the park, and closed the park at opening time that day to rebuilding it into Boardwalk and Baseball.
+HBJ had a new idea for the park, and closed the park at opening time that day to rebuild it into Boardwalk and Baseball.
 HBJ Park Group opened SeaWorld San Antonio in 1988.

-After an eight-year stint at Macmillan Publishing Company, P, William's son, joined Harcourt in 1980.
+After an eight-year stint at Macmillan Publishing Company, Peter, William's son, joined Harcourt in 1980.
 In 1984, Peter was named head of the company's $400 million college textbook and professional division.

 In 1987, days after a failed attempted takeover of HBJ, British publisher Robert Maxwell sued to stop the company from carrying out a $3 billion recapitalization plan.
 Eventually, the company divested its trade magazines to the buyout firm Kidder, Peabody & Co. in 1987.
 The company divested its theme park division in 1989 to Busch Entertainment for $1.1 billion, when they expected $1.5 billion, to meet its large debt.

 In December 1989, Peter Jovanovich became chief executive officer of the company, replacing Ralph D. Caulo, who left after the theme park sale.